 The truth is, I can write and speak for hours.
 But today, many people are too busy for that.
 They don’t really care how you’re feeling, what’s on your mind, the struggles you’re enduring.
 It’s sad.
 I don’t want to be like that, and I’ve realized I’m not — not at all.
 And for a while — most of my life, actually — I’ve shamed myself for it.

 Why do I care so much about other people, people who don’t even care about me?
 Why am I so intrusive, so curious, about others’ lives and emotions?
 Why do I feel responsible for every person I meet?
 For their struggles, their actions, their walls or lack of boundaries?

 Sure, I can blame my OCD and the fact that I’m an empath.
 Or I can simply accept that this is who I am: someone who cares.

 Other people fascinate me.
 How they interact with their loved ones versus strangers.
 Their expressions and mannerisms.
 Their reactions to certain triggers.
 How little or how much they’re willing to share, and the content of their conversations.
-The thing is, there’s no right or wrong in being a human.
-What matters is how we treat others, how we respond to what’s out of our control, and how we choose to spend our time.
+There’s no right or wrong way to be a human.

 The other day, I was talking to my best friend from college about how lost I’ve been feeling.
 How I don’t even know who I am.
 How I hate who I am.
 But just a few short hours later, when she came to me about her conflicting emotions, I gave her this advice: